 As your Australian Labradoodle puppy develops their adult coat and out of their puppy coat at about 6 to 12 months.
 The coat change can last anywhere from a week to several weeks.
 (This is usually the time when owners decide that their beautiful furry doodle needs a shorter look).
 Because they do not “shed out” the old coat you must groom the old dead coat out or it will cause severe matting in the new coat.
 During their coat change it is recommended that you groom them daily.

 The Australian Labradoodle coat will start to thicken and mat, this is the time to start grooming.
 IMPORTANT to Cut the Puppy coat off with Scissors.
 When pup coat is changing to adult, the coat may lose a little hair and the coat may become lightened or darkened.
 A change in curl will happen as the coat gets longer.
-When Doodle is about 14 to 17 months old they will have their adult coat.
+When your Labradoodle is about 12 to 17 months old they will have their adult coat.

 Know your groomer